 - Am I drinking alcohol, even non-alcoholic “beer”?

 - Do I own a car?

 - How do I get back and forth to work or school without driving?

 - Who will be willing to come testify for me, and will s/he make a good witness?

-When charged with a DWI, every driver will be asked to submit to a test designed to determine the blood alcohol concentration.
-The new breath machine used in many North Carolina counties requires care in administering the test.
+When charged with a DWI, every driver will be asked to submit to a test designed to determine the alcohol concentration.
+The breath machine used in many North Carolina counties requires care in administering the test.
 Some drivers may not be given enough time or may have health problems preventing them from providing enough breath or an adequate sample.

 If the analyst says you refused to take the test, and you do nothing to defend yourself, you will lose your privilege to drive for one year.
 A DMV Refusal Revocation Hearing can help by presenting evidence that you did not willfully refuse to submit to the test, or the test was done incorrectly and without probable cause.

-At a refusal hearing, the arresting officer and the chemical analyst will present testimony of what happened prior to arresting you with DWI and what happened in front of the Intoximeter EC/IR.
+At a refusal hearing, the arresting officer and the chemical analyst will present testimony of what happened prior to arresting you with DWI and what happened in front of the Intoximeter EC/IR II.
 A hearing officer will ask the officer(s) questions to determine if the law was followed.
 You will also have an opportunity to present evidence.